epoupon/lms/SUBSONIC.md

 The Subsonic API is enabled by default.

 __Note__: since _LMS_ may store hashed and salted passwords or may forward authentication requests to external services, it cannot handle the __token authentication__ method.
 You may need to check your client to make sure to use the __password__ authentication method.
 Since logins/passwords are passed in plain text through URLs, it is highly recommended to use a unique password when using the Subsonic API.
 Note that this may affect the use of authentication via PAM.
-In any case, ensure that read access to the web server logs (and to the proxy, if applicable) is well protected.
+In any case, ensure the web server logs (and proxy logs, if applicable) are properly secured.

 # OpenSubsonic API
 OpenSubsonic is an initiative to patch and extend the legacy Subsonic API.
 You'll find more details in the [official documentation](https://opensubsonic.netlify.app/)